TEST 1: Applying 12 Volts To The Starter Motor S Terminal

 Let's examine your test result:

 CASE 1: The starter motor cranked the engine.
-This test result confirms that the starter motor itself is OK (not defective).
+This test result lets you know that your Ford Mustang's starter motor is OK and functioning.

-Now, since the starter motor is not cranking the engine (when you turn the key to crank and start it), there's a good chance that the starter motor is not receiving its activation signal.
+If the starter motor is NOT cranking the engine when you turn the key to start it, then it's probably not receiving the activation signal from the ignition switch.

 To further test this, go to the next test: TEST 2: Verifying The Start Signal.

 CASE 2: The starter motor DID NOT crank the engine.
-This usually means that your Dodge Stratus's starter motor is bad and needs to be rebuilt or replaced.
+This usually means that your Ford Mustang's starter motor is bad and needs to be rebuilt or replaced.

 I suggest 2 more tests and these are make sure that the starter motor is getting its 12 Volt signal signal and to test the battery cable (that attaches to the starter motor solenoid) for corrosion.
 This can be accomplished very easily with a voltage drop test.

-If the above two tests confirm that the start signal IS present and there's no voltage drop on the battery cable (feeding battery power to the starter motor), then you can confidently conclude your Dodge Stratus's starter motor is bad and needs to be replaced.
+If the above two tests confirm that the start signal IS present and there's no voltage drop on the battery cable (feeding battery power to the starter motor), then you can confidently conclude your Ford Mustang's starter motor is bad and needs to be replaced.

 TEST 2: Verifying The Start Signal

-In this test section we're gonna' make sure that the start signal is present on the wire that connects to the S terminal of your Dodge Stratus or Chrysler Sebring's starter motor solenoid.
+In this test step we're gonna' make sure that the start signal is present in the S wire that connects to the S terminal of the starter solenoid.

-Connect the red multimeter test lead to the female terminal of the S wire you just disconnected in step 1.
+Connect the red multimeter test lead to the S terminal of the starter motor.

 Attach the black multimeter test lead to a clean and rust-free spot on the engine or on the vehicle frame.

-Have your helper crank the engine from inside your Dodge Stratus.
+Have your helper crank the engine from inside your Ford Mustang.

 The engine won't turn over, but the idea is to verify that the starter motor's internal solenoid is getting the 12 Volt start signal from the ignition switch (or not).